open-rmf/fleet_adapter_mir/docs/mir_actions.md

    - The recommended mission names are `rmf_pickup_cart` and `rmf_dropoff_cart`, per the instructions in Step 1.
 However, it is possible to use a different mission name as long as it is indicated accordingly under `missions`.
 3. Fill in the appropriate cart marker type in the plugin config under `marker_type`.
 4. Create your own `CartDetection` plugin.
-   - You are encouraged to use the `CartDetection` class in `rmf_cart_detection.py` as a base for your own module implementation.
+   - You are encouraged to use the `BaseCartDetection` class in `rmf_cart_detection.py` as a base for your own module implementation.
 The class methods will be used by the `CartPickup` and `CartDropoff` Mir Actions.
 Some API calls to check the MiR's PLC registers and IO modules are provided in case you may want to use them.
    - In the plugin config, update the `cart_detection_module` field to point to your own written module.
 6. Enable RMF cart missions creation.
    - If this is your first time setting up the action, and the pre-defined RMF cart missions have not been created on your robot, you will need to provide the filepath to `rmf_cart_missions.json` under `missions_json`.